 Do not sign or stick in your photo in the application until you are at the Post Office and the attendant does it for you.

 The process at the post office only takes about 15-20 minutes if you have all the required paperwork.
 Once complete they will give you a copy of a receipt of your WWC lodgement.
 It will take a minimum of four weeks to recieve your card.
-If you provide your receipt number (see step 2 below) to your Scout Service Centre or Group Leader, you will remain registered in Scouting.
+If you provide your receipt number (see step 2 below) to the Victorian Scout Centre or Group Leader, you will remain registered in Scouting.
 Don't panic!

 For more information about applying, please see the Working with Children's site at the Department of Justice.